JherezTaylor/f360-textmining-test/README.md

 ## Run

-To run the code, start the notebook server with:
+To run the code, open a terminal and start the notebook server with:

 ```bash
 jupyter notebook
 ```

+Enjoy :smiley: